atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 }
 ```

-The third alternative consists in sending the statically allocated constant data without, that does not require to be deleted, without making an extra copy.
-This can be achieved by using z_serialize_from_static_buf or z_serialize_from_static_str functions:
+Yet another alternative is to send the statically allocated constant data (hence that does not require to be deleted) without making an extra copy.
+This can be achieved using the `z_serialize_from_static_buf` or `z_serialize_from_static_str` functions:

 ```c
 const char *my_constant_string = "my string";